-3.6 E-Safety
+3.7 E-Safety

 It is recognised that the use of new technologies presents particular challenges and risks to children and vulnerable adults.
 YLF will provide opportunities for children/vulnerable adults to learn about and manage the associated risks effectively and will support adults who care for and work with children/vulnerable adults (including all members of staff/volunteers) to become aware and alert to the needs of keeping young people safe online.
-Detailed information can be found in the YLF E-Safety Policy.